pxlrbt/move-wsl/README.md

 # Move WSL

-Bash and batch script to move WSL 2 distros VHDX file to a different location.
+Bash, batch and PowerShell script to move WSL 2 distros VHDX file to a different location.

 ![Interactive Example](screencast.gif)

 ## Usage

-### Bash script
+### Bash
-_This is the recommended version_.
 Use with git bash for Windows or similiar.

 #### Interactive way
 1) `./move-wsl`
 2) Select your distro
-3) Enter your target
+3) Enter your target (i.e. `/d/wsl target/ubuntu`)

 #### Explicit way
 1) Get a list of WSL distros: `wsl -l`